 Camp U of T runs many camps at the Athletic Centre, Varsity Centre and Goldring Centre.
 Visit the locations page to learn more.

-The safety and enjoyment of each camper are extremely important to us.
+The safety and enjoyment of each camper is extremely important to us.
 In order to ensure that everyone has an enjoyable experience, we ask you to review the following points with your child/children.
 This information is also reviewed by staff prior to the beginning of each camp and camp specific rules are agreed on by campers and staff.

 - Make new friends.